 The Embarcadero Fernando Celada is one of the easiest “ecological” boat launches to get to.
 With a variety of packages, the tours from here can range from the generally more sedate to the full-on guided environmental tour.
 There’s a lot to look at.
-As Xochimilco is quickly growing into one of the greenest and most environmentally conscious parts of the city, there’s a lot to learn too.
+As Xochimilco is quickly growing into one of the greenest and most environmentally conscious parts of the city, there’s a lot to learn about nature, too.

 Named for a poet originally from Xochimilco, the Embarcadero Fernando Celada is home base for about 140 boats.
 These will set out for a variety of trips.
 There are traditional and historical routes, or slightly longer, tours to the ecological reserve to the north.

 Monday to Friday from 8 a.m. to 6 p.m.

 Saturdays and Sundays from 8 a.m. to 10 p.m.

 Special “Lunadas” night-tours are announced on an as-available basis and run those nights from 8 p.m. to 10 p.m.

 See the complete list of Xochimilco boat launches here, and review the rules and regulations too.